 We deliver training to ensure an acceptable, measurable level of OSH awareness by registering all employees for online OSH and injury management training.
 There are 2 different levels of training – non-supervisory employees, and supervisors and managers.
 Through monitoring and reporting to Executive on training completion rates we can identify areas for further training.
-This year we specifically addressed mental health.

 Our Wellness Committee promotes healthy activities and general wellbeing.
 This year the committee organised a number of wellness initiatives including:

 - Well at Work e-magazine

 - The Meaning of Work presentation